Darcy's law: Quadratic law

+When the Reynolds number is greater than 1, the onset of inertial flow regime is observed after a transition from Darcy's regime.
+The Darcy's law is no longer valid and the non-linear, inertial, correction is added.
+The origin of this behavior is a result of the change in the shape of the flow streamlines at the pore scale.
+This change is induced by the recirculation zones that play an important role in the variation of the flow structure.

-The flow in the middle of a sandstone reservoir is so slow that Forchheimer's equation is usually not needed, but the gas flow into a gas production well may be high enough to justify use of Forchheimer's equation.
-In this case, the inflow performance calculations for the well, not the grid cell of the 3D model, is based on the Forchheimer equation.
+The flow in the middle of a sandstone reservoir is so slow that Forchheimer's equation is usually not needed, but the gas flow into a gas production well may be high enough to justify using it.
+In this case, the inflow performance calculations for the well, not the grid cell of the 3D model, are based on the Forchheimer equation.
 The effect of this is that an additional rate-dependent skin appears in the inflow performance formula.

 Some carbonate reservoirs have many fractures, and Darcy's equation for multiphase flow is generalized in order to govern both flow in fractures and flow in the matrix (i.e. the traditional porous rock).
 The irregular surface of the fracture walls and high flow rate in the fractures may justify the use of Forchheimer's equation.